 three two of us around to eat (Zach is usually at Fuzzy’s with friends), one and a half pounds is plenty.
 We even had leftovers.

-Skin-on salmon is my preferred cut, because it’s much more moist (tongue twister alert!), and you can use a dull knife to peel it away.
+Skin-on salmon is my preferred cut, because it’s more tender and you can simply use a dull knife to peel it away.
 Just look at it the picture below.
 The salmon looks like butter, so soft and delicate.

 About those chopsticks…YAASSS!
-Use them for the full experience!
+Use them for the full experience.
 I bought a bunch, so whenever I serve Asian fare, I bring them out.
-The boys are pretty clumsy, but practice makes perfect!
-At least you will eat slower, because it’s hard to get a big bite if you are a newcomer to chop sticks. 🙂
+The boys are pretty clumsy, but practice makes perfect.

 You can stay up-to-date with SueBee Homemaker by: